Robust Bichromatic Classification using Two Lines: Separation with a wedge

-Clearly $\ell_1^*$ must lie above $\U(B^*)$, and $\ell_2^*$ below $\L(B^*)$, and by Lemma~\ref{lem:redBlueOptimum} we can even assume they lie on $\U(B^*)$ and $\L(B^*)$.
-Similar to the case of strips in Section \ref{sub:Strip_Red_outliers}, we parameterize $\U(B^*)$ and $\L(B^*)$ over $\R^2$ such that a point $(p,q)$ in this parameter space corresponds to two dual points $\ell_1^*$ and $\ell_2^*$, with $\ell_1^*$ on $\U(B^*)$ at $x = p$ and $\ell_2^*(y)$ on $\L(B^*)$ at $x = q$, as illustrated in Figure \ref{fig:arrangement}.
+Clearly $\ell_1^*$ must lie above $\U(B^*)$, and $\ell_2^*$ below $\L(B^*)$, and again we can assume they lie on $\U(B^*)$ and $\L(B^*)$, respectively.
+We now have two degrees of freedom, one for choosing $\ell_1^*$ and one for choosing $\ell_2^*$.
+Again we parameterize $\U(B^*)$ and $\L(B^*)$, but this time over $\R^2$, such that a point $(p,q)$ in this parameter space corresponds to two dual points $\ell_1^*$ and $\ell_2^*$, with $\ell_1^*$ on $\U(B^*)$ at $x = p$ and $\ell_2^*(y)$ on $\L(B^*)$ at $x = q$, as illustrated in Figure \ref{fig:arrangement}.
 We wish to find a value in our parameter space whose corresponding segment minimizes the number of red misclassifications.
-Let the \emph{forbidden regions} of a red line $r$ be those regions in the parameter space in which corresponding segments misclassify $r$.
-We distinguish between five types of red lines, as in Figure \ref{fig:arrangement} (left):
+Recall the forbidden regions of a red line $r$ are those regions in the parameter space in which corresponding segments misclassify $r$.
+We distinguish between five types of red lines, as in Figure \ref{fig:arrangement}:

 \begin{itemize} \item Line $a$ intersects $\U(B^*)$ in points $a_1$ and $a_2$, with $a_1$ left of $a_2$.
 Only segments with $\ell_1^*$ left of $a_1$ or right of $a_2$ misclassify $a$.
 This produces two forbidden regions: $(-\infty, a_1) \times (-\infty, \infty)$ and $(a_2, \infty) \times (-\infty, \infty)$.